 What deeply saddened me was that there was not ANY of these libraries in Mississippi!
 NONE!
 There are some in Arkansas, some in Alabama, and even some in Tennessee, but not one in Mississippi.
 Not even in the "literary capital of Mississippi" aka Oxford.
 To me this is shameful, but not entirely shocking.
 After all, Mississippi is the least literate state in the nation.
 I think that if these books were available then maybe that could change.
 I know that library membership is generally free, but for some reason I feel as though this would make books more available to the public.
 I could be wrong and it could just be that I'm a romantic about these things.
 I know I'd love to find a little birdhouse of books that I could borrow from.
 It would be a neat little treasure.
 If I lived in a neighborhood, I most definitely would be pushing to sponsor a Little Free Library but until that day I guess I'm just going to have to live without one in Mississippi.

-This Little Free Library is the one that was posted about on the Free People Blog.
-However, while I was searching for images of the different kinds of libraries, I came across the blog post that told about this guy being erected.
+Free People Blog.
+However, while I was searching for images of the different kinds of libraries, I came across the

 Personally, I think we should do something about not having one in Mississippi, but I'm not 100% what I can do about it now.
 If someone wants to put one up please let me know and I'll send a book or two or three your way to put in it!